FOR MORE INFORMATION: Lindsey Mendelson, [email protected], 847-691-2186

 By setting ambitious clean energy goals, colleges and universities can bolster learning and research, drive innovation, attract new students, and save money – all while setting an example for the nation and reducing their own environmental impact.

-“A shift to 100 percent renewable energy is completely necessary,” said Litwin.
-“Working with UCLA to achieve 100 percent renewable energy allows us to train young activists, future leaders and researchers to continue advocacy on clean energy off campus and in their communities.”
+“A shift to 100 percent renewable energy is completely necessary,” said Mendelson.
+“We look forward to supporting Tufts as the university works to achieve its carbon reduction goals and inspire young activists, future leaders and researchers to continue advocacy on clean energy off campus and in their communities.”